alexandermendes/explicates/docs/export.md

 a web browser as, depending on the number of Annotations to be exported, it is likely the browser would run out of memory before the request finishes.

+You can add the URL parameter `zip=1` to download the Annotations as a ZIP file.

 !!! summary "Curl example"

     ```bash